FranciscoLlobet/efm32-freertos-zig/README.md

 ## Firmware Update

-To perform a firmware update, the `miso` application needs to fetch both,
+To perform a firmware update, the `miso` application needs to fetch an unecrypted firmware image signed in a MCUboot container

-1. a firmware image (in binary plain, non-encrypted format) and
-2. a signature (in binary plain format)

 These files can be stored in a HTTP server that must support [range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) for the downloads.
 The public key is provided in the configuration file.

-The firmware update process takes the signature, binary and the locally stored public key to perform the validation.
+The firmware update process takes the firmware container and the locally stored public key to perform the validation.

-> It should be possible to generate a firmware packet with integrated signature in the future.
-This, is however not in the current plans.

 > FW download has been tested on a non-public (https://nginx.org) server.